 The “Realm” of the One cannot exactly be considered a Realm with things inside it; because it is prior to Ousia (Being).
 Rather, it holds a negative existence.
 That does not mean it doesn’t exist, as things can exist without Being; but rather it exists in a way we do not know existence.

-Residing in this non-Realm is the One; which is paradoxically understood to have three moments, the Ineffable One (which exists nowhere at all), the Simply One (which pre-exists everywhere) and the One-Extent/One-Being, which exists just prior to Being, and gives rise to Aion.
+Residing in this non-Realm is the One; which is paradoxically understood to have three moments, the Ineffable One (which exists nowhere at all), the Simply One (which pre-exists everywhere) and the One-Extent/One-Being, which give rise to Aion, the source of Being.

 I. Intelligible Cosmos